hqfang3/hqfang3.github.io/_publications/2021-Building Fire Evacuation An IoT-Aided Perspective in the 5G Era.md

 title: "Building Fire Evacuation: An IoT-Aided Perspective in the 5G Era"
 collection: publications
 category: manuscripts
-permalink: /publication/2021-Building Fire Evacuation An IoT-Aided Perspective in the 5G Era
+permalink: /publication/2021-Building Fire Evacuation An IoT-Aided Perspective in the 5G Era.md
 excerpt: "This paper is about the number 1.
 The number 2 is left for future work.
 Short description of portfolio item Short description of portfolio item number 1<br/><img src='/images/500x300.png'>"
 date: 2021-11-13
 venue: 'Journal 1'